Running Jobs on Cirrus

 executable files, and input data should be stored in an appropriate

-before submitting batch jobs.
+location in /work before submitting batch jobs.

 Basic Slurm commands